 Once the flight is booked I will email the receiving family the flight details, directions on where to pick up the puppy, and also a tracking # so that they can watch the flight status online.
 I ask that all families who are having their puppies shipped keep a free schedule for the day that they are receiving their puppy, be open to traveling to an airport a little farther away if necessary, and realize that their puppy may be arriving later at night or on a more expensive flight if I have to avoid warm temperatures or make travel changes.

 Delta has a lot of rules for shipping a puppy, often times I've had families look up flight schedules online and question why I am not using one flight versus another and, trust me, it's not that simple!
 Not every flight you see posted online is 'pet friendly.'
 For their lowest priced flights Delta requires that the layover time be a minimum of two hours, so if you see a flight listed with a layover time of less than two hours they will charge you extra, what they call a 'dash' flight.
 If you see a layover time of less than one hour they do not allow you to book it for a puppy.
 Delta requires that pets be checked in 2 hours in advance for flights.
 When shipping I have to allow time to drive to the airport, wait in line, do the actual check in paperwork, and have everything done before that two hour mark.
-They now have it set up so that if you arrive late and don't have the puppy checked in by that 2 hour mark they will lock you out of the system and deny the flight!
+They now have it set up so that if you arrive late, or the attendant is slow, and you don't have the puppy checked in by that 2 hour mark they will lock you out of the system and deny the flight!
 The Delta desk in Appleton does not open until 4:30 a.m. so with their 2 hour check in rule it limits the use of early morning flights that they may have available, for example I cannot book a puppy onto a 5:30am flight because the desk is not open 2 hour in advance for me to get them checked in on time.
 There is a lot more involved in the process so that's why I always tell people to let me handle the research on the flights.

 On the day of the flight I have to arrive 2.5 to 3 hours early to the airport to check in the puppy, fill out the paperwork, and pay for their plane ticket.
 After the puppies are all checked in and the paperwork is done I then email the family to let them know their puppy is checked in and ready to go.
 If there is ever a delay or cancellation I keep in touch with the receiving family so everyone knows when to expect their puppy.
 Both airlines are really good about shipping puppies but occasionally there will be a flight change, delay, or cancellation and I just ask the family to stay in touch with me throughout the day and check their emails.
 Both airlines also have a really nice option on their websites where you can track the flights and check on status of your puppy the entire time that they are traveling.